changebase-io/ruby-gem/README.md

 ### Configuration

+#### Replication Mode

+The default model for the `changebase` gem is `replication`.
+In this mode Changebase is setup to replicate your database and record events via the replication stream.

+By default without any configuration `changebase` will write metadata to the `"changebase_metadata"`.
 To configure the metadata table that Changebase writes to create a initializer at `config/initializers/changebase.rb` with the following:

 ```ruby
 Rails.application.config.tap do |config|